Product catalog

 Can I produce both round and rectangular duct on one line?

 No — round (spiral) and rectangular duct use fundamentally different forming processes and tooling.
 Most SBKJ customers run a spiral tubeformer (SBTF series) alongside an auto duct line (SBAL series) so they can quote either geometry without subcontracting.
-The two machines share material storage and shipping flow, so the workshop layout stays compact.
+The two machines share material storage and shipping flow, so the production layout stays compact.

 Do the machines support SMACNA, EN 1505 and AS/NZS 4254?